Marusko/Plugman/README.md

-`PluginManagerOptions` covers the per-plugin data directory root, an explicit `HostUiCapabilities` list (otherwise probed from the assemblies present in the default load context), `AdditionalSharedAssemblies`, `AutoLoadEnabledPlugins`, and a shutdown timeout so a plugin that hangs its shutdown cannot hang the host.
+`PluginManagerOptions` covers the per-plugin data directory root, an explicit `HostUiCapabilities` list (otherwise probed from the assemblies present in the default load context), `AdditionalSharedAssemblies`, `AutoLoadEnabledPlugins`, and timeouts for `InitializeAsync` and `ShutdownAsync`.
+Both lifecycle calls are made while the manager holds its lock, so the timeouts are what stop a plugin that never returns from deadlocking every later
+operation: the token is cancelled, and a plugin that ignores it is abandoned rather than waited on.
+The host keeps running; that plugin's load context never collects.

 State-change handlers run after the manager's internal lock is released, so a handler that calls back into the manager — a UI refreshing itself, for instance — cannot deadlock.